-HTH 140 Pharmacology for HC Providers
+HTH 140 Pharmacology for Health Care Providers

-Prerequisite OR Corequisite: ECP 209 and Consent of Instructor.
+Prerequisite OR Corequisite: ECP 209 or DENT 101 or Consent of Instructor.
 This course reflects the ever-changing science of pharmacology and responsibilities in administering pharmacological agents.
 The purpose of this course is to promote safe and effective drug therapy by providing essential information that accurately reflects current practice in drug therapy and facilitating the comprehension and application of knowledge related to drug therapy.
 Application requires the knowledge about the drug and the patient receiving it.
 General principles of drug administration, terminology, drug regulation, standard references and legal responsibilities are included as well as major drug classifications and therapeutic implications.